hitokiri-mata/katacoda-courses/kubernetes-pipelines/cdc-with-k8s/step13-verify-success.md

 `kubectl patch deployment aggregator -p \
   '{"spec":{"template":{"spec":{"containers":[{"name":"aggregator","image":"localhost:5000/aggregator:0.0.2"}]}}}}'`{{execute}}

 Verify a new Pod has been started.
+The Pod declaration the image is `imagePullPolicy: Always`, which means the Pod will pull the new container image.

 `kubectl get pods,deployments,services -l app=$(basename $PWD)`{{execute}}